 The LTRC offers training to develop your skills in language assessment and/or language program evaluation.
 Custom-made workshops can be created on demand.

 Apply now to study the Professional Certificate in Language Assessment in 2019!

 The LTRC is actively involved in supervising Masters and PhD theses on language assessment/testing

 Doctor of Philosophy (Arts)

 LTRC staff are willing to supervise PhD thesis on topics relating to language assessment.

-The LTRC works with clients to develop new language tests that are tailored to their specific needs or to evaluate assessment tools and frameworks that are currently in use.
+The Language Testing Research Centre (LTRC) works with clients to develop new language tests that are tailored to their specific needs or to evaluate assessment tools and frameworks that are currently in use.
 It also offers a number of ready-made tests via online and offline platforms.

-LTRC has established links with educational institutions and assessment agencies in many countries including Japan, China, Chile, Hong Kong, Korea, Singapore, New Zealand, UK and US.
-Consultancies undertaken for these agencies include research on high stakes admissions tests such as IELTS and TOEFL, test development and analysis, assessor training and professional development.
+The Language Testing Research Centre (LTRC) has established links with educational institutions and assessment agencies in many countries including Japan, China, Chile, Hong Kong, Korea, Singapore, New Zealand, UK and US.
+Consultancies undertaken for these agencies include research on high stakes admissions tests such as the International English Language Testing System (IELTS) and Test of English as a Foreign Language (TOEFL), test development and analysis, assessor training and professional development.

-The LTRC has built an international reputation for its prolific research (both commissioned and grant-funded) on the assessment of language proficiency in the context of migration, as well as in various educational and workplace contexts.
+The Language Testing Research Centre (LTRC) has built an international reputation for its prolific research (both commissioned and grant-funded) on the assessment of language proficiency in the context of migration, as well as in various educational and workplace contexts.
 It has a strong record of publication in both peer-reviewed academic journals and other outlets.
-The LTRC is also active in mentoring graduate students in language testing through thesis supervision, studentships and via a regular seminar series on language testing and assessment for PhD students and staff.
+The LTRC is also active in mentoring graduate students in language testing through thesis supervision, studentships and via a regular seminar series on language testing and assessment for Doctor of Philosophy (Arts) students and staff.